 - Attorney on a business/contractual dispute

-- Attorney on a Real Property/Landlord Tenant Dispute
+- Attorney on an Environmental Dispute

 "Judge Bianchini did an excellent job establishing a relationship with our client, building trust, and explaining the reasons why settlement was our client’s best option."